Susan L. Mann

-Susan Louise Mann (born 1943) is an American historian of China best known for her work on the Qing dynasty and the role of women and gender in Chinese history.
-She was professor of history at University of California, Davis from 1989 until her retirement in 2010.
+Susan Louise Mann (born 1943) is an American sinologist and historian of China best known for her work on the Qing dynasty and the role of women and gender in Chinese history.
+She was a professor of history at the University of California, Davis, from 1989 until her retirement in 2010.

 Her 1997 book Precious Records: Women in China's Long Eighteenth Century won the Joseph Levenson Book Prize in the field of pre-20th century China and the American Historical Association awarded the Fairbank Prize for the best book in East Asian history to The Talented Women of the Zhang Family (2007).
-In making their award, the Historical Association said both books were "path-breaking interventions", praising the former for recognizing the important influence of elite Chinese women and the latter for exploring the significance of same-sex social environments for both genders in elite Chinese society, adding that both "brilliantly demonstrated how placing women and gender at the center of the inquiry changes our overall view of Chinese history."
+In making their award, the Historical Association said both books were "path-breaking interventions", praising the former for recognizing the important influence of elite Chinese women and the latter for exploring the significance of same-sex social environments for both genders in elite Chinese society, and added that both "brilliantly demonstrated how placing women and gender at the center of the inquiry changes our overall view of Chinese history."

 She was president of the Association for Asian Studies (2000) and has been a member of the American Academy of Arts and Sciences since 2013.

 Education and career

-Mann graduated in Far Eastern languages and literatures from the University of Michigan, then earned her master's degree in Asian languages at Stanford University and then her doctorate there in 1972.
+Mann graduated with a bachelor's degree in Far Eastern languages and literatures from the University of Michigan, then earned her master's degree in Asian languages at Stanford University and then her doctorate there in 1972.
 Her doctoral dissertation concerned the eighteenth century scholar, Hong Liangji.

-She taught briefly at Northwestern University and the University of Chicago in the mid-1970s, and at University of California, Santa Cruz before joining the University of California, Davis, in 1989.
+She taught briefly at Northwestern University and the University of Chicago in the mid-1970s, and at the University of California, Santa Cruz before joining the University of California, Davis, in 1989.
 At Davis she served as chair of the Department of East Asian Languages and Cultures and the Department of History.
 She received the Outstanding Mentor Award from the UC Davis Consortium for Women and Research.

 She was married to the anthropologist G. William Skinner until his death in 2008.